 To counterbalance this, you have to increase the amount of time you let light into the camera, in this case by doubling it.
 1 second becomes 2 seconds.

 See the below table for all ten examples.
 The new exposure times double sequentially.
-So a 4-stop ND will mean you have to double the original exposure 4 times.
+So a 4-stop ND filter will mean you have to double the original exposure 4 times.

-When to Use ND Filters
+When to Use a ND Filter

 If you come across a body of water and want to create that glass effect, you need the water to be fairly still.
 Allowing a few clouds to creep overhead will give your sky detail.